gibfender/server-status/README.md

 ## Credits

-* __Firefly2442__: For his gameQ implementation of server monitor https://github.com/firefly2442/phparma2serverstatus
+* __Firefly2442__: For his GameQ implementation of server monitor https://github.com/firefly2442/phparma2serverstatus
 * __TheGodDamnSexRobot__: for help with bugfixes and sense-checks
 * __Verox__: For getting me started down this road with his server-information system https://github.com/Verox-/server-information-system
-* __Iaroslav Vassiliev__ for maketable.php https://github.com/CodeDriller/maketable